MercersKitchen/Sandbox-Pong-Practice/README.md

   - Reminder: Fireworks metaphor changes the experience of phsyics to signal the game stops and a celebration happens
 - [ ] Exploring some fun metaphors
   - Stars: ball bounces off small stars created (i.e. like pinball)
-  - Night Ski Metaphor
+  - Night Sky Metaphor, Pong Ball may bounce off tiny stars
-  - Chase
+  - Chase Metaphor for Stars in the Knight-time Sky
-  - Blackhole
+  - Blackhole, Collapses all stars
 - [ ] Creatign a New Class: Pong Rackets, left and right
   - Shape, bouncable dimensions, separation from goal trigger
   - Pong Rackets are just a rectable or player ... the racket knows the score